PixarAnimationStudios/OpenUSD-proposals/README.md

    5. **Details** about your proposal, such as why you are making certain choices
    6. **Risks** that you anticipate (if any)
    7. **Alternate solutions** that you have considered (if any), and why you didn't go with them
    8. Any **excluded topics**, that you have left out and why.
 These may be things you want to handle separately in the future for example.

 3. It is highly recommended that any submitted proposal include text examples of what your proposal would look like in `.usda` syntax.
+4. It's recommended that long sentences be split over multiple lines in your Markdown file.
+   This allows more granular feedback, and easier viewing of the files.
+A recommended line length is 120 characters.

 #### Large Proposals